 - The right to a timely hearing and process, with completion within 60 days of the initial report, unless extenuating circumstances are present. - Notification of the nature of the alleged violation, and the time, date, and place for the hearing.
-This notification is delivered by email to the student's Simpson email address. - To have a minimum of 48 hours' notice prior to the hearing unless an earlier hearing time is otherwise agreed to. - To know the identity of the complainant unless unique circumstances dictate otherwise. - To view any written documentation being used in the hearing, upon request. - To submit any additional relevant information prepared. - To question adverse documentation presented during the hearing. - To present one's own case. - In the case of a Student Conduct Board (SCB), to ask that a SCB member reviewing the incident withdraw.
+This notification is delivered by email to the student's Simpson email address. - To have a minimum of 48 hours' notice prior to the hearing unless an earlier hearing time is otherwise agreed to. - To know the identity of the complainant unless unique circumstances dictate otherwise (i.e..
+The safety of the complainant should be compromised) - To view any written documentation being used in the hearing, names may be redacted. - To submit any additional relevant information prepared. - To question adverse documentation presented during the hearing. - To present one's own case. - In the case of a Student Conduct Board (SCB), to ask that a SCB member reviewing the incident withdraw.
 Based upon reasons given for the request, the SCB advisor will determine the validity and grant or deny such a request. - To have an advisor, of the student's choice, present during the conduct review, meeting, or SCB hearing.
 The advisor cannot address the conduct officer or SCB, but the student may confer with the advisor during the hearing. - Additionally, communication in advance of the hearing may be amended to include the advisor, upon the student's written request. - Formal notification of the decision made generally by email. - Notification of, and utilization of, the appeals procedure when an appeal is valid. - The opportunity to discuss the conduct process further with the conduct officer or SCB advisor prior to and/or following the meeting or hearing.